Football clubs

 1909 - 1911

-Formed in 1909 as West Hill Athletic, this team are reported to have played games on both the West Hill and East Hill.
-The team changed name ahead of the 1910-11 season in which they competed for the Brassey Cup.
+Formed in 1909 as West Hill Athletic, the team are reported to have played matches on both the West Hill and the East Hill.
+They adopted the Hastings Rangers name ahead of the 1910–11 season, during which they competed for the Brassey Cup.

 1919 - 2018